Foster Youth Rights Resources

 - tell the judge how you feel about your psychotropic medications

-- ask the judge for visits with your siblings
+- ask the judge for family time with your siblings

 - request a hearing if you feel like your lawyer is not acting in your best interest